 The perfume department scene in "Shanghaied".

 During a scene in "The Chaperone" in which the prom is dancing (and injuring themselves) trying to do "The Sponge", one of the fish gets chased by a giant apple.
-The apple was never shown before or after the scene in question.
+The apple was never shown before or after the scene in question, and was most likely included for Rule of Funny.

 The episode of "All That Glitters".
 Once SpongeBob becomes naked to pay for a high-class spatula, he stays naked for the rest of the episode it's never acknowledged by him or anyone else, not even at the end when he reunites with his old spatula.